AdobeDocs/experience-manager-65.de-DE/help/sites-developing/spa-page-component.md

 ---
 title: SPA-Seitenkomponente
-seo-title: SPA-Seitenkomponente
+seo-title: SPA Page Component
 description: In einer SPA stellt die Seitenkomponente die HTML-Elemente ihrer untergeordneten Komponenten nicht bereit, sondern delegiert sie stattdessen an das SPA-Framework.
 In diesem Dokument wird erläutert, warum die Seitenkomponente einer SPA dadurch besonders ist.
-seo-description: In einer SPA stellt die Seitenkomponente die HTML-Elemente ihrer untergeordneten Komponenten nicht bereit, sondern delegiert sie stattdessen an das SPA-Framework.
-In diesem Dokument wird erläutert, warum die Seitenkomponente einer SPA dadurch besonders ist.
+seo-description: In an SPA the page component doesn't provide the HTML elements of its child components, but instead delegates this to the SPA framework.
+This document explains how this makes the page component of an SPA unique.
 uuid: d444527a-e883-4873-a55b-c2bc140d8d7f
 contentOwner: bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES